-The language used in the consent from must be appropriate to the subject's level of education and understanding.
-Exculpatory language through which the subject is made to waive his/her legal rights or releases or appears to release the institution from liability for negligence may not be included.
-When applicable, a consent form should be translated into the subjects' first language.
+- The language used in the consent form must be appropriate to the subject's level of education - and understanding.
+Exculpatory language through which the subject is made to waive his/her - 524 legal rights or releases or appears to release the institution from liability for negligence may not - be included.
+When applicable, a consent form should be translated into the subjects' first - 526 language.

-The consent form, and any materials used to recruit subjects should be submitted to the IRB at the time application for human subjects approval is made.
-If these materials are written in a foreign language, both the forms to be used and their English translations are to be submitted.
+The consent form, and any materials used to recruit subjects should be submitted to the IRB at foreign language, both the forms to be used and their English translations are to be submitted.